How To Improve Your Credit Score | First Commonwealth Bank

 - Only time and responsible use of credit will erase accurate negative information.

 - Bankruptcies stay on Credit Reports for up to 10 years.

-- Other negative information stay on Credit Reports for up to 7 Years
+- Other negative information can stay on Credit Reports for up to 7 years.

-- Information about an unpaid judgment against the consumer can stay on a Credit Report for up to 7 years, or until the statute of limitations run out, whichever is longer.
+- Information about an unpaid judgment against the consumer can stay on a Credit Report for up to 7 years, or until the statute of limitations runs out, whichever is longer.

 - There is no time limit on reporting information about criminal convictions.

 - There is NO ‘quick fix’.
 Agencies promising to quickly erase any of the above mentioned information from a credit report will be ineffective, or engage in illegal activities.